Murchana (English)

 Murchana

-(3) Murchhna is complete.
+(3) Murchhna is finished.

-(1) Uttara Mandra, (2) Rajani, (3) Uttaraita, (4) Shuddha Shadaja, (5) Matsarikrita, (6) Ashvakranta,
+(1) Uttara Mandra; (2) Rajani; (3) Uttaraita; (4) Shuddha Shadaja; (5) Matsarikrita; (6) Ashvakranta; and (7) Abhirudgata.

-(2) Murchhna of middle village :-
+(2) The middle village Murchhna:-

-(1) Sauviri, (2) Harinashva, (3) Kalopnata, (4) Shuddhamadhya, (5) Margi, (6) Pauravi, (7) Harishka.
+Murchhna comprises the following people: (1) Sauviri, (2) Harinashva, (3) Kalopnata, (4) Shuddhamadhya, (5) Margi, (6) Pauravi, (7) Harishka.

-(3) The unconsciousness of Gandhar village:-
+(3) The unconsciousness of Gandhar village:

 (1) Shuddha (2) Antar Sanhita (3) Kakali Sanhita (4) Antar Kafli Sanhita